• AESOP

 Theme

-Please submit an abstract of no more than 300 words outlining its relation to the event’s theme, conceptual framework, methodology, (expected) results, three references and three keywords, as well as a short biography of up to 100 words by Friday, 21 July 2023 to: This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+Please submit an abstract of no more than 300 words outlining its relation to the theme or sub-themes, conceptual ideas and methods and a short biography (up to 100) with contact details to This email address is being protected from spambots.
+You need JavaScript enabled to view it.
+Selected contributions may be invited for a special edition of an international journal or other type of publication.

 Fees

-Participation in the conference is free of charge, however, travel and accommodation arrangements need to be covered by participants.
+Participation is free of charge; however, travel and accommodation arrangements need to be covered by the participants.

 Contacts